breandan/kotlingrad/README.md

 [![CI](https://github.com/breandan/kotlingrad/workflows/CI/badge.svg)](https://github.com/breandan/kotlingrad/actions)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3549076.svg)](https://doi.org/10.5281/zenodo.3549076)

 Kotlin∇ is a type-safe [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) framework in [Kotlin](https://kotl.in).
 It allows users to express differentiable programs with higher-dimensional data structures and operators.
 We attempt to restrict syntactically valid constructions to those which are algebraically valid and can be checked at compile-time.
 By enforcing these constraints in the type system, it eliminates certain classes of runtime errors that may occur during the execution of a differentiable program.
-Due to type-inference, most type declarations may be safely omitted by the end user.
+Due to type-inference, most type declarations may be safely omitted by the end-user.
 Kotlin∇ strives to be expressive, safe, and notationally similar to mathematics.
 It is currently pre-release and offers no stability guarantees at this time.

 ## Table of contents